SajidZakaria/ST3-CP-Environment/README.md

 # ST3-CP-Environment
 A simple yet powerful Competitive Programming environment setup using PowerShell and Sublime Text 3

+## Features of this build:
+  1. Has a timeout feature, terminates process after hitting timeout.
+  2. Has a output size limit feature, terminates program when the output generated is out of control.

 ## Installation procedure (Brief for now):
   1. Install GCC/G++ compiler and set Variable Path (Or Clang or any other, change the Script accordingly)
   2. Enabling Powershell Scripting in Windows